New Zealand North Island Top Spots

-Palmerston North serves the surrounding wealthy sheep and cattle farming region, commonly referred to as the Manawatu.
+Palmerston North serves the surrounding wealthy sheep and cattle farming region, commonly referred to as Manawatu.
 Many large and beautiful private gardens are available for viewing.
 Garden tours are extremely popular here.

 THE CENTRAL REGION

 This region of New Zealand encompasses parts of both the North and South Islands.
 In the North Island, Wellington, the nation's capital, and the Wairarapa make up part of this region while in the South Island, Marlborough and Nelson complete the union.
 All four areas complement each other and offer an excellent way to experience a great deal of New Zealand in a short amount of time.

 New Zealand's capital is a superbly compact city, set dramatically on the shores of a fine, deep harbour enclosed by a natural amphitheater of wooded hills.
 The second-largest city, Wellington is the political center of New Zealand.
-Wellington has a vast range of accommodation ranging from top-class hotels to middle-of-the-range, budget, and apartment-style accommodation.
+Wellington has a vast range of accommodations ranging from top-class hotels to middle-of-the-range, budget, and apartment-style accommodations.
 Vibrant, exciting, and cultured, it combines the stimulation of a sophisticated big city with the friendliness and warmth New Zealanders are famous for.